patrickjohncyh/ibm-waldo/1-Setup/1-1-Jetson-Setup.md

 1.1 Jetson Nano Setup
 ===
-This section details a step-by-step guide to successfully setup the environment for the Jetson Nano to perform Makaton sign recognition on a live video input from a webcam.
+This section provides a step-by-step guide to successfully setup the environment for the Jetson Nano to perform Makaton sign recognition on a live video input from a webcam.

 ## Go To
 * 1.1.1 [Operating System Setup](#111-operating-system-setup)